5 Employee recognition statistics: the real value of appreciation

 Remember that your team has a mandate.
 Treat the team as an employee of the organization and give it a job description Doing this helps define your team’s general goal as it relates to greater business objectives.
 Write out a clear reporting structure for roles, tasks, and core duties.
 Give your team access to this so that they have a point of reference.

-💡 Tip: The Officevibe software provides you with a space to clearly outline your team’s goals.
+💡 Tip: Officevibe’s one on one software provides you with space to clearly outline your team’s goals.
 These then appear in each team member’s account, acting as a guide for their own individual goals and helps them keep their North Stars front of mind.

 Have your team reflect on a set of values to live by.
 Solidify behavioural expectations within the team to solidify cohesion.